lukeskywalker22/Codementator/README.md

 # Codementator
-An app that uses AI to add comments to your code
+Codementator is a helpful AI assistant to assist you while you code, either with friends or solo.
+The AI helps you add important comments to aid other collaborators in understanding your ~~incomprehensible~~ code.
+It can also be used to explain the code.